 ⇒ Book it Here

 What’s Included?
-A skilled and knowledgeable tour guide and transport to and from Vestmanna from Torshavn.
+A skilled and knowledgeable tour guide and the boat ride in Vestmanna.

 Ahhh this was one of my favorite experiences in the Faroe Islands.
 I highly recommend this Faroe Islands excursion to everyone, regardless of whether or not you like birds.

 The grottos, sea stacks, and cliffs you will see on this boat tour will literally take your breath away and I find it so refreshing having a chance to see the islands from a boat instead of always by land.
 Some of the cliffs are even around 700 meters tall!

 This Faroes tour isn’t merely about seeing the cliffs, but you’ll also make stops in other areas such as Leynar, Kvívík, and Oyggjarvegur on the way to the tour meeting point.